broadinstitute/warp/website/docs/Pipelines/RNA_with_UMIs_Pipeline/README.md

 #### FASTA, index, and dictionary files

 When running the workflow with the hg38 reference, we recommend using a version without HLA, ALT, and decoy contigs.
 These non-primary assembly contigs lead to reduced sensitivity unless the mapper is ALT-aware (e.g. bwa-mem).
-STAR is not ALT-aware, so these contigs should be removed from the reference using the [modified_ref.sh script](https://github.com/broadinstitute/hydro.gen/blob/ts_rna2/Analysis/874_twist_RNA/modified_ref/modified_ref.sh).
+STAR is not ALT-aware, so these contigs should be removed.

 In contrast, the hg19 reference does not have nearly as many contigs as the hg38 reference, so the workflow can be run using the standard hg19 reference stored in Broad's [public reference bucket](https://console.cloud.google.com/storage/browser/_details/gcp-public-data--broad-references/hg19/v0/Homo_sapiens_assembly19.fasta).